30+ Creative and Doable Alternative Housing Ideas

 Repurpose a Box Car

 And for the final upgrade of converted vehicle living: repurposing the caboose of an old boxcar.
-In a lifestyle that harkens back to The Boxcar Children series (one of my favorites growing up), boxcar living is super-appealing to me.
+In a lifestyle that harkens back to The Boxcar Children series (one of my favorites growing up – you can find it at Amazon here), boxcar living is super-appealing to me.

 You have more real estate than a bus or RV, and a bit more permanence as well — odds are you won’t want to move this home too often.
 It’s kind of like living in a shipping container, but it has much more character!